syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ![Segment dragging support in WPF Chart](Interactive-Features_images/Interactive-Features_img55.jpg)

-N> By default the DragDirection of the scatter series is XY.
+N> By default, the DragDirection of the scatter series is XY.

-### Series Dragging
+### Series dragging

 SfChart provides support to drag the LineSeries and SplineSeries.
 This allows the series to move to a new position by dragging.
 To enable the series dragging, you have to set [`EnableSeriesDragging`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.XySeriesDraggingBase~EnableSeriesDragging.html#) property to true.